 Medical administrative assistants, also called administrative medical assistants, are a specialized type of medical assistant.
-Medical administrative assistants focus on the administrative activities that make a clinical office run smoothly.
+These MAs focus on the administrative activities that make a clinical office run smoothly.

-Medical administrative assistants are in high demand in the medical field, as medical offices, like other offices, need to be run by administrative personnel.
-Medical assisting is one of the fastest growing occupations, according to the Bureau of Labor Statistics, with growth expected to remain high until at least 2016.
+Medical administrative assistants are in high demand in the medical field as medical offices, like other offices, need to be run by administrative personnel.

 What Do Medical Administrative Assistants Do?